MeVisLab/examples/mevislab.github.io/content/tutorials/introduction.md

 Some modules contain hidden connectors in addition to the ones you can see when adding a module to the workspace.
 Click on the workspace and press {{< keyboard "SPACE" >}} to see the hidden connectors as well as the internal networks of each module.
 You can now use the hidden connectors for building connections.

 {{<alert class="info" caption="Extra Infos">}}
-For more information about connecter and connection types click {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s03.html" "here" >}}
+For more information about connector and connection types click {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s03.html" "here" >}}
 For more information about connecting, disconnecting, moving, and replacing connections click {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}
 {{</alert>}}

 ### Macro Modules {#Macro_Modules}

 {{<alert class="info" caption="More Information">}}
-More information about creating Macro Modules is available in [MeVisLab Tutorial Chapter VI](/tutorials/macromodules/macromodules)
+More information about creating Macro Modules is available in [Tutorial Chapter I - Example 2.2](/tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{</alert>}}
 ### Searching and Adding Modules {#Searching_and_Adding_Modules}